 Medicare, Medicaid and CHIP

 Medicare has historically followed its own schedule for enrollment.
 Because there are different parts to Medicare, there are different enrollment periods during which beneficiaries can make changes to existing policies or sign up for a new plan.
-In general, you can enroll in Medicare during a seven month period around your 65th birthday – three months before you turn 65, the month that you turn 65 and the three months following that date.
-After initial enrollment, there are different periods to make changes.
-Going forward from 2016, Medicare and the ACA marketplaces will adhere to the same enrollment schedule.
+In general, you can enroll in Medicare during a 7-month period around your 65th birthday – three months before you turn 65, the month that you turn 65 and the three months following that month.
+After initial enrollment, there are different periods to make changes. https://medicare.net/medicare-open-enrollment/ap with the national signup period for health insurance.
 To learn more about Medicare’s specific enrollment dates and guidelines, visit CMS.gov or Medicare.gov.

 |Insurance Plan Type||Open Enrollment Start Date||Open Enrollment End Date|

-Licensed Health Insurance Agents Can Help You With Your Obamacare Enrollment
+Licensed Health Insurance Agents Can Help You Enroll

 Have you hit a wall with your effort to enroll in Obamacare?
-Have the Obamacare Enrollment Blues?
-Remember that you can always enroll in a plan that is approved by Obamacare with the assistance of a licensed health insurance agent over the phone, in person at a local office, or even from the convenience of your own home.
-One of the major advantages that allowing a licensed health insurance agent to assist you, is that she or he will be able to listen to precisely to what your healthcare needs are, but if you have a family or significant other, advise on the best way for you to receive the highest subsidy and best healthcare plan possible.
+Signing up for health insurance can be perplexing.
+Remember that you can always enroll in a plan that is approved by Obamacare with the assistance of a licensed health insurance agent over the phone, in person at a local office or even from the convenience of your own home.
+There are several reasons why working with a licensed agent can be helpful when enrolling:

-Eligibility for the Affordable Care Act, (Obamacare) can actually be more complicated than simply using an online subsidy calculator.
-Unless you are a taxation specialist, or you consult with whomever prepares your tax filings each year, you very well could be not accounting for certain expenses.
-If you do not accurately calculate your final projected year end earnings and deduct all of your expenses, you could be missing out on a potentially much larger subsidy and substantially less costly healthcare.
+Eligibility for the Obamacare tax credits can actually be more complicated than simply using an online subsidy calculator.
+Unless you’re a tax specialist, or you consult with an accountant or the person who does your taxes, you could miss out on key deductions or miscalculate your earnings.
+If you don’t accurately calculate your final projected year-end earnings and deduct all of your expenses, you may not get the subsidy that you actually qualify for.

 One mother of two from Orlando, Florida that we assisted originally thought that she was not eligible for a subsidy.
-However after reviewing all of her details, an account specialist was able to determine that should could obtain a subsidy that would allow her and her two daughters to enroll in a BCBS Florida Gold Plan that originally cost more than $650 a month, for $110 a month.
-Everything is in the details so make sure that before you walk away from the opportunity of obtaining top healthcare coverage for substantially less money, you first speak with a licensed health insurance professional who specializes in working with individuals who are seeking to enroll in Obamacare.
+However, after reviewing all of her details, an account specialist was able to determine that could obtain a subsidy that would allow her and her two daughters to enroll in a BCBS Florida Gold Plan for $110 a month.
+The original cost was $650 – a savings of over $500 a month.
+Details matter, so make sure that before you walk away from the opportunity of obtaining top healthcare coverage for substantially less money, you first speak with a licensed health insurance professional who specializes in working with individuals who are seeking to enroll in Obamacare.